 for two terrain files in a scenario.

-- Aircraft Mission Modeler (AMM) now supports vertical take off and landing (VTOL); short
+- Aviator now supports vertical take off and landing (VTOL); short

 takeoff and landing (STOL); and hover flight profiles.